Geography KS3: Tertiary and quaternary industries

 It meets the requirement of the Key Stage 3 Geography Curriculum with regard to:

-This video is an ideal tool to help students understand the changes to the industrial footprint of more economically developed countries as tertiary and quaternary industries replace primary and secondary industries.
+This short film is an ideal tool to help students understand the changes to the industrial footprint of more economically developed countries as tertiary and quaternary industries replace primary and secondary industries.

 It can be used to prompt discussion around the importance of both tertiary and quaternary industries and how the development of these industries has changed over time and how they have, in turn, impacted on primary and secondary industries.

-As the video progresses, students can think about how their lives would be different without the service industries and how these industries have impacted on the digital revolution.
+As the film progresses, students can think about how their lives would be different without the service industries and how these industries have impacted on the digital revolution.

 Points for discussion:

-After watching the video, teachers could get students to carry out studies of industry in their local area.
+After watching this short film, you could ask students to carry out studies of industry in their local area.

 What are the main types of industry and how have these changed over time?